About Us

 Keeping innovation local

-We operate at the intersection of higher education, economic development, and technology policy—positioning rural America not as a problem to be solved, but as an untapped asset offering asymmetric advantages to any organization willing to partner in good faith.
+We operate at the intersection of higher education and economic development, positioning rural America as an untapped asset offering real advantages to any organization willing to partner in good faith.

 Our success is measured in: farms that become more productive, clinics that serve patients better, students who build AI careers without leaving home, and rural voices with real influence where AI's future is being decided.